 - Advanced Homiletics

-- An advanced course in the study and preparation of sermons with a deeper study of the various types of sermons.
-The course is designed to equip the student to preach more creatively and effectively.
+- is an advanced course in the study and preparation of sermons, including a deeper study of the various types of sermons.
+The course is designed to equip the student to preach more effectively and creatively.
 Major emphases include enhancing communication skills and increasing organizational strategies.

 - Congregational Ministry

-- This course examines the special work of a minister in a local church setting.
-Major areas of emphasis include the minister's work, his interpersonal relationships, his spiritual life, and dealing with ministry struggles.
+- examines the work of a minister in a local church setting in the United States.
+Major emphases include the minister’s work, his interpersonal relationships, his response to ministry stress, and his personal life.